Rachel Stevens: (603) 778-0015

 February 7, 2020

-CONCORD, NH – Five all-new workshops have been scheduled for this spring based on the principles developed in the recent New Hampshire Fish and Game Department’s publication Trails for People and Wildlife, a guide for planning recreational trails that enables people to enjoy nature while also allowing wildlife to thrive.
+CONCORD, NH – Six all-new workshops have been scheduled for this spring based on the principles developed in the recent New Hampshire Fish and Game Department’s publication Trails for People and Wildlife, a guide for planning recreational trails that enables people to enjoy nature while also allowing wildlife to thrive.
 The workshops will be held throughout the Granite State and will be hosted by partnering regional conservation organizations.

 Intended for landowners, conservation groups, and natural resource professionals, the objective of Trails for People and Wildlife workshops is to help facilitate the placement of thoughtfully located networks of well-maintained trails that help people get outside while minimizing wildlife disturbance.
 While hiking, biking, and bird watching are just some of the ways people engage with their environment, these seemingly low-key activities can have a negative impact on wildlife by reducing their abundance, reproductive success, or even survival.